 Although Bonniwell says that the priest stands on the "first step" (understood in the video to be the top one below the footpace), Western Province practice is to descend to the floor for the "Prayers at the Foot of the Altar."
-Our server does not bow for the priest's Confiteor, but only for his own.
-He then stands erect while the server bows for his Confiteor.
-In the Western Province, the server, while bowed, customarily makes a head nod to the priest when he says "te pater" but I personally wonder if this isn't something that has crept in from the Roman Rite.
 The verse Adjutorium nostrum is said at the foot of the steps and the priest then ascends the steps.
 The rubrics say that the server is to lift the edge of the priest's alb so that he does not trip going up the steps.
-Some servers tried (and try) to do in our province.
-But I find it awkward and unhelpful.
+Some servers tried (and try) to do in our province but you have to be quick.

 Priest Ascends to the Altar.

 The Officium (Introit) to the Collect